Tutorial: Transform Operations¶

 Modifier Reference¶

-Octoputs ships with 33+ modifiers organized into categories.
-Here is a quick reference - see the API Reference for full details.
+Octoputs ships 30+ modifiers across categories.
+Quick reference — see API Reference for full details.

 | Modifier | What it does |